2025 Solar Incentives Guide for Granite City, IL - Tax Credits & Rebates

 Next Steps for Installing Solar in Granite City

-Solar incentives may be provided by the federal government, the Illinois government or your local utility company.
-The large number of incentives available has facilitated the nationwide growth of solar energy use in the last 15 years.
+Nationwide solar energy use has significantly increased in the last 15 years, in part thanks to the proliferation of solar incentives.
+You can obtain these incentives from the federal government, the Illinois government or your local utility company.
 Your local Granite City solar panel installer can provide you with more details about which incentives you can apply for, and get you feeling good about making the change to renewable energy today.

 EcoWatch's Granite City, IL Solar Incentives FAQs

-It's best to speak with your local Granite City solar installer for a better understanding of which incentives your project may qualify for.
-Usually, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
+It's a smart idea to get in touch with your local Granite City solar installer for a better understanding of which incentives your project may qualify for.
+Generally, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) within a specified date range.
 Some incentives, such as those provided at the level of the Illinois government, may have additional requirements.

-How much can I save on my electric bill annually if I install solar panels on my Granite City home?
+How much can I save annually on my electric bill if I add solar panels to my Granite City home?

-To find the best solar panel installer in your area, check out our guide to Granite City's best solar panel companies.
+To find the best solar panel installer in your area, check out our guide to the best solar companies in Granite City.

-Yes, you can claim both rebates and tax credits towards the cost of solar panels.
-Depending on which incentives you are claiming, they may apply in a different order.
-Be sure to talk to your solar installer or a local tax professional to ensure that you are claiming the correct incentives and that you're getting the most money possible.
+Yes, you can receive both tax credits and rebates towards the cost of solar panels.
+Depending on precisely which incentives you are receiving, they may apply in a different order.
+Be sure to talk to your solar installer or a local tax professional to ensure that you are claiming the correct incentives and getting the most money you can.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.